-Absence – Any day a child care facility is open for business with other children receiving child care services and an authorized child is not in attendance.
+Absence – Any day an authorized child is not in attendance when the child care facility is open for business and other children are receiving child care services.

 Abuse – Any physical injury, sexual abuse, or emotional abuse inflicted on a child other than by accidental means by those responsible for the child’s care, custody, and control except that discipline including spanking, administered in a reasonable manner, shall not be construed to be abuse.

 Accreditation – A process by which a child care provider may demonstrate that she or he successfully meets standards based on a national scale of professional quality child care or education.